Kips-alih/leap-year-finder/README.md

 # leap-year-finder
-App to find our the leap years
+App to find out if the year input is a leap year.